lorenseanstewart/llm-tools-series/README.md

 - **Prompt Optimization**: A/B testing for tool descriptions
 - **Tool Recommendation**: ML-based tool suggestion based on query patterns
 - **Conversation Memory**: Redis-based conversation state management

+## Next Steps

+Ready for more features?
+Check out the other parts in this series:

+- **Part 1**: `part-1-chatbot-to-agent` - Foundation with direct tool integration
+- **Part 3**: `part-3-mcp-security` - Add authentication and security
+- **Part 4**: `part-4-sse` - Real-time streaming with Server-Sent Events

+Each part builds on the previous one, adding production-ready features while maintaining the core agent functionality.

 ## Contributing